Mission & Clinic

 Gayle Horn is a partner at the civil rights law firm Loevy & Loevy, and a founding member of the Exoneration Project.
 Gayle graduated magna cum laude from New York University Law School in 2004.
 Following law school, Gayle spent one year as a law clerk to the Honorable Milton I. Shadur in the Northern District of Illinois before joining Loevy & Loevy.

-Karl Leonard graduated from The University of Chicago Law School in 2009 where he participated in the Exoneration Project clinic as a law student.
+Karl Leonard is a Senior Staff Attorney at the Exoneration Project.
+Karl graduated from The University of Chicago Law School in 2009 where he participated in the Exoneration Project clinic as a law student.
 After law school, Karl was an associate at Winston & Strawn, where his practice focused on complex commercial litigation at both the trial and appellate levels, intellectual property disputes, and criminal defense.
 In addition, Karl continued to partner extensively with the Exoneration Project to assist wrongfully convicted clients.
 In 2016, Karl joined the Exoneration Project as a staff attorney.

 Debra Loevy, Attorney